PINTO0309/onnx2tf/docs/fb_refactor7_improvements.md

 ## Remaining work

 The broader `flatbuffer_direct` refactor remains active.
-The next characterized unit should audit all production occurrences of the adjacent dual-statistics InstanceNorm residual/add/resize owner and isolate its raw very-late direct result without conflating the terminal raw call, pre-terminal retained call, or nested convergence call.
-Any new mutation evidence must preserve current pass order, TensorFlow-free boundary, dependency set, and sequential validation policy.
+The next characterized unit should audit all production occurrences and the three-result mutation contract of the adjacent singleton consecutive-Reshape cluster.
+Its first model-level call and conditional fallback call remain raw while a later model- level call is destructured.
+Any new observation point must preserve those distinct occurrences, current pass order, TensorFlow-free boundary, dependency set, and sequential validation policy.